bayfrontmedia/cron-scheduler/README.md

 Jobs will be skipped when a lock file exists, even if it is due to run.
 If `$lock_file_path === NULL`, lock files will never be created, and all jobs will be allowed to overlap.

-When an `$output_file` is specified, anything `returned` from the jobs that run will be saved to this file, unless a custom file is specified specifically for that job (see [output](#output)).
+When an `$output_file` is specified, any output from the jobs that run will be saved to this file, unless a custom file is specified specifically for that job (see [saveOutput](#saveoutput)).
-To save anything `echoed` from the jobs, a log file should be specified in the crontab (see above).
+This has the same effect as specifying a log file in the crontab (see above).

 The constructor may throw a `Bayfront\CronScheduler\FilesystemException` exception.